mfergus4/Website/README.md

 This is my personal website, to be used as I see fit.

 Goals:
-More Creative writing
+  More Creative writing,
-Host Android App for KSP
+  Host Android App for KSP,
-Start Work on Game (MMO?)
+  Start Work on Game (MMO?).

 Primary Languages:
-PHP
+  PHP,
-CSS3
+  CSS3,
-HTML5
+  HTML5,
   JavaScript/Jquery

 Primary Compatablity:
   Chrome Webbrowser